MichalHeron/mysql-examples/README.md

 # my mysql examples
-I can come back here and check some stuff with mysql
+I can come back here and check some stuff with mysql.